ruiyuzha/EE599-HW1/cpp-template/README.md

-# Print my personal information
+# Print some personal information

 Based on cpp-template